Malaga, Costa Del Sol Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Malaga, Costa Del Sol is situated in or near the warm temperate thorn steppe biome.

-- The mean temperature is 18 degrees Celsius (64.3 degrees Fahrenheit).
+- The mean annual temperature is 18 degrees Celsius (64.3 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 13.1 °C (23.6°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.

 - In the winter time records indicate temperatures by day reach 17°C (62.6°F) on average falling to 9°C (48.2°F) overnight.

 - In spring time temperatures climb reaching 20.7°C (69.2°F) generally in the afternoon with overnight lows of 12.7°C (54.8°F).

 - During summer average high temperatures are 28.7°C (83.6°F) and average low temperatures are 20.7°C (69.2°F).

 - Come autumn/ fall temperatures decrease achieving average highs of 24°C (75.2°F) during the day and lows of 16°C (60.8°F) generally shortly after sunrise.

 - Total annual Precipitation averages 581.7 mm (22.9 inches) which is equivalent to 581.7 Litres/m² (14.27 Gallons/ft²).